NSLS-II-XPD/ae-gpcam/README.md

 The script `analysis_server.py` is provided to simulate xpdan by simply forwarding documents from the RunEngine to the adaptive server.

-### Run in a VM
+### Run the demonstration in a virtual machine

-An easy way to run all three processes is from within a Vagrant VM.
+An easy way to run all three processes is with a Vagrant virtual machine (VM).
 A `Vagrantfile` is provided that installs podman and related prerequisites on CentOS 8.
-Install Vagrant and VirtualBox, then clone this repository.
+Install [Vagrant](vagrantup.com) and [VirtualBox](https://www.virtualbox.org/), then clone this repository.
 ```
 host:~ user$ git clone https://github.com/NSLS-II-XPD/ae-gpcam.git
 host:~ user$ cd ae-gpcam